gandie/Ants/README.md

 Press ARROW-UP to start simulation, ARROW-DOWN to stop.

+Use left click to spawn some food, right click to create a blocked field (white)

 ```
 usage: ants [-h] [-g GRIDSIZE] [-c COLONIES] [-s STARTANTS] [-f FOOD]
             [--nospawn]